kenan-rhoton/wargame/unit-builder.markdown

 - **Precise**: +1 to hit with this weapon
 - **Sidearm**: A unit may switch to this weapon for free at the start of any phase, both on their activation or on an enemy activation.
 - **Target Ground**: Instead of a visible unit within range, the weapon targets a visible point on the battlefield, and any units within the Radius distance from the selected point suffer the effects of the attack.
 Roll separately for each unit.
 - **Target Model**: This weapon can target a visible model within range instead of a visible unit.
-Allocate any wounds inflicted to the selected model.
-Any wounds that exceed the model's Wounds characteristic are lost.

 #### Melee (Hands/Range/Damage/Special Abilities)